augmentedfabricationlab/afab_course/03_geometry/README.md

 ## 1 - Vector Calculations

+Fill in the missing code in the [Python files](https://github.com/augmentedfabricationlab/afab_course/tree/master/02_python_basics/assignment)

 * 1a: Given two vectors, use the cross product to create a set of three orthonormal vectors.

 * 1b: Use the cross product to compute the area of a convex, 2D polygon.